BuckleMashu/DJApplication_ObjectOrientedProgramming_2024_UoL/README.md

 This repository contains the end-of-term assignment for the CM2005 Object Oriented Programming module.
 The project involves developing a DJ application using the JUCE C++ framework, demonstrating core audio playback functionalities, user interface customization, and the implementation of an advanced DJ feature researched from existing applications.
 Code Origin and Development Approach:

-To provide transparency into the development process, the source code contributions are indicated as follows (refer to the [NAME_OF_YOUR_COLOR_CODED_PDF_FILE].pdf for visual highlighting in the codebase):
+To provide transparency into the development process, the source code contributions are indicated as follows (refer to the "oop codes final that i wrote.pdf" for visual highlighting in the codebase):

     Green Highlight / Authored: Code written entirely by myself, potentially referencing standard JUCE documentation or examples provided within the Coursera learning materials.